xcube-dev/xcube/docs/source/cli/xcube_edit.rst

       The command currently works only for data cubes using ZARR format.

     Options:
       -o, --output OUTPUT      Output path.
-The placeholder "<built-in function input>" will be replaced by the input's filename without extension (such as ".zarr").
-Defaults to "{input}-edited.zarr".
+The placeholder "{input}" will be replaced by the input's filename without extension (such as ".zarr").
+Defaults to
+                               "{input}-edited.zarr".
       -M, --metadata METADATA  The metadata of the cube is edited.
 The metadata to be changed should be passed over in a single yml file.
+      -C, --coords             Update the metadata of the coordinates of the xcube dataset.
       -I, --in-place           Edit the cube in place.
 Ignores output path.
       --help                   Show this message and exit.

 Examples